IntervueApp/IntervueApp/SoftwareRequirements.md

 ---
 ## Functional Requirements
-List the functionality of your product.
-This will consist of tasks such as the following:

-A user can log in through standard means or via a 3rd party account A user can calibrate/re-calibrate voice recognition data, change name, change email, and add a profile picture A user can start a recording so that their speech will be transcribed in real time They can save the transcription if they would like Transcriptions are not saved by default
+A user can log in through standard means or via a 3rd party account.
+A user can calibrate/re-calibrate voice recognition data, change name, change email, and add a profile picture.
+A user can start a recording so that their speech will be transcribed in real time.
+They can save the transcription if they would like.
+Transcriptions are not saved by default.
-A user can do the following with transcriptions recorded under their account Read previous transcription
+A user can do the following with transcriptions recorded under their account.
+Read previous transcription.
-Update transcriptions manually (mouse and keyboard) Delete transcriptions
+Update transcriptions manually (mouse and keyboard).
+Delete transcriptions.
-Send emails with transcriptions in the body of the message A user can search by date, and see all of their transcriptions recorded that day
+Send emails with transcriptions in the body of the message.
+A user can search by date, and see all of their transcriptions recorded that day.

 ---
 ## Non-Functional Requirements